ABOG CASE LOG INTELLIGENCE

 Strategic coverage visibility — examiner focus vs. your list

-The intelligence dashboard shows which high-yield examiner topics are absent from your case list — vaginal hysterectomy, urogyn, operative vaginal delivery — so you know where to focus collection before submission.
+The intelligence dashboard shows which high-yield examiner topics are absent from your case list — vaginal hysterectomy, urogyn, operative vaginal delivery — so you know where to focus collection before December.

 Encrypted vault — your clinical record survives hardware failure

 AES-256-GCM encrypted.
 Physician-controlled keys.
 AWS HIPAA-eligible infrastructure.
-When your laptop dies — and eventually it will — your case log doesn't die with it.
+When your laptop dies — and eventually it will — your case list doesn't die with it.
 Every commit, every flag cleared, every note: preserved.

 PHI stays in your vault.
 Intelligence travels de-identified.

 Your vault holds your patients by name, as any clinical record should.
-Before anything contributes to collective intelligence, your note passes through five layers of de-identification and you verify the output in the preview panel.
+Before anything contributes to the GZIN, your note passes through five layers of de-identification and you verify the output in the preview panel.
 The AI receives clinical language only — diagnosis, procedures, vitals — without patient identity.
 Evidence spans in every response prove what the AI saw.
 The audit trail is yours to inspect.

 HONEST POSITIONING